 At the same time however, a growing number of local and national movements are rising up against this tyranny of the minority, including anti-austerity, pro-democracy, indigenous land rights, Occupy, People’s Assemblies, cooperatives, environmentalists, new economists, lawyers for justice, also blockade movements against fossil fuel extraction, land grabs and arms fairs.
 Systems thinking and systems activists are growing in number within these movements.
-They are the ones you hear calling on their groups to do something new, to further empower each other by uniting their movements everywhere and by including an extra global level of action.[xxxii]
+They are the ones you hear calling on their groups to do something new, to further empower each other by uniting their movements everywhere and by including an extra global level of action.49

 Will it happen without us?

 It could be rationalised that in the end, every career politician, every world leader and every CEO billionaire will want to cooperate globally because it is in everyone’s interest to do so.
 “If just one nation or corporation doesn’t cooperate then none will.
 If only one free-rides, then all are forced to free-ride.”
-Not cooperating would therefore guarantee a massive degradation in civil liberties, quality of life and possibly the eradication of the human species, including it’s most materially successful.
+Not cooperating would therefore guarantee a massive degradation in civil liberties, quality of life and possibly the eradication of the human species, including its most materially successful.
 The question which hangs over the above supposition is “Do people with the most power act in a rational and therefore ethical way?”
-Well it is, is it not, almost a proverb that immense power is the least rationalising influence upon an individual or group?
-History, is filled with the disaster of hubris.
-If power was such a rationalising influence on the individual then the CEOs of corporations who run tobacco industries would tell people not to smoke.
+Well, it is, is it not, almost a proverb that immense power is the least rationalising influence upon an individual or group?
+History is filled with the disaster of hubris.
+If power was such a rationalising influence on the individual then the CEO’s of corporations who run tobacco industries would tell people not to smoke.
 Instead of finding ever more complex, dirty ways of extracting the planet’s oil reserves to burn whilst promoting untested techno-fixes such as geo-engineering, fossil fuel CEOs would instead promote leaving the oil in the ground and demand massive investment into the development of clean energy technologies.
 They would end debt slavery by changing the way money is created.
-They would advocate global cooperation to implement tough binding regulation to tackle global problems.
+They would advocate global cooperation to implement tough binding regulations to tackle global problems.
 But we all know that this is not happening.
 It is business as usual.
 Just one more barrel of oil.
 Just one more billion dollars.
 Just one more fix!

 So, the challenge to make the world a better place belongs to humanity, not to a heroic few.
-It must be reiterated however that without these challenges, we would not be compelled to learn, grow, to search and to discover our long-term common benefit.
+It must be reiterated however that without these challenges, we would not be compelled to learn, grow, to search and, discover our long-term common benefit.
 Logically therefore, we should be grateful for that which we must overcome.
 “Necessity is the mother of invention” Plato.
 The Republic.

-Although Global People Power is an enormously ambitious long-term project and humanity is faced with a perfect storm of global problems which demand immediate action, cooperation seems to be the most logical, exciting, empowering and peaceful way forward.
+Although Global People Power is an enormously ambitious long-term project yet humanity is faced with a perfect storm of global problems which demand immediate action, cooperation seems to be the most logical, exciting, empowering and peaceful way forward.
 Also perhaps, the most beautiful?
 If we succeed in implementing even just a handful of systemic global solutions to systemic global problems, then future generations, those who will stand on our shoulders, could well be celebrating us for thousands of years to come.

 Finally, there is a moral argument to unite globally.
 In today’s interconnected world, any democratic action that fails to consider and include the whole world is still, at best, ethically partial.
 So let’s come together and assume power and responsibility.
 Let’s take global control for the good of all, let’s celebrate our diverse values and let’s progress in harmony with our surroundings.
-The first barrier is our imaginations, then our will to act!
+The first barrier is our imagination, then our will to act!

 - Conservative Home.
 11/04/2008 Margaret Thatcher’s greatest achievement: New labour.

-[iii] China Institute of Contemporary International Relations.
+- China Institute of Contemporary International Relations.
 (Site no longer in English.
 Attempting to retrieve document) “What is worrisome, however, is that countries, in the context of international competition, based on the “prisoners’ dilemma,” when self-interest becomes dominant over cooperation (Balaam et al. 2001, 415), will compete for the lowest environmental standards to increase their comparative advantage (Esty et al. 1998, 16) which contributes to environmental degradation.
 Hence there is the potential of a race to the bottom.” http://www.cicir.ac.cn/english/ArticleView.aspx?nid=1919

 - “Positive Money.
 Subsidising the Banks.